pivotal-cf/pcf-release-notes/p1-v1.1/runtime_ki.html.md

-# Pivotal CF Elastic Runtime Known Issues
+# Pivotal CF Elastic Runtime 1.1.0.0 Known Issues
-## 1.1.0.0 Release

 * It's possible for the auth token to expire right before we make a request to Loggregator, which means that users will be unable to see logs for their app.
 They will also see an "Error: Invalid authorization" message in Loggregator.
 Logging in again will fix the issue.
 * The ‘system’ org is reserved for the Developer Console.
 Spaces cannot be created in the ‘system’ org.